xxchillkroetexx/firemon-api/README.md

 # Current Design

-Everything is basically being coded by hand to attempt to fit a schema that makes sense to me and usage of objects where calls to endpoints are made and return objects which may have their own functions.
+Everything is basically being coded by hand to attempt to fit a schema that makes sense to me.
+Endpoints are made and return objects which may have their own functions.
 For example search and manipulation of devices and their data.
 This is attempt to make the API a bit more user friendly without requiring more interaction by the user.

-I may create a dynamic interface that purely reads the swagger.json from the different APIs and let the user figure it out too.
+I have attempted to create a dynamic interface for all API calls if there is something needed that does not currently fit within the re-imagining of the API schema for user friendliness.
+Each application should automatically create these.
+Unfortunately many of the `operationId` for the API are not helpful in what they actually do:

+ex: (`get_1`, `get_2`, `get_3`, ...)

 # Usage